PHLAK/Stash/README.md

 Configuration
 -------------

-You can optionally supply a `prefix` string option to automatiacally prefix your cache keys with a custom value.
+You can optionally supply a `prefix` string option to automatically prefix your cache keys with a custom value.
 This helps to prevent cache collisions when sharing the cache across multiple apps.